RealMarco/keypointnet_ros/README.md

 # KeypointNet: Keypoints Detection, Keypoing-based Pose Classfication and Orientation Estimation
-KeypointNet is a keypoint detection deep learning model for
+KeypointNet is a keypoint detection deep learning model for category-level semantic keypoint detection with keypoint-based state classification and pose estimation.
+We  developed this easy-to-use keypointnet_ros package by integrating the training, testing, and deployment code, such that it can be applied in other ROS-based software system.

+The KeypointNet-ROS package has been tested under ROS Noetic and Ubuntu 20.04.
+This is research code, expect that it changes often and users make adapt some details for specific system and task.

 - keypointnet_ros consists of core code of Keypoints Detection, Keypoing-based Pose Classfication (a.k.a.
 States CLassification) and Orientation Estimation for training and ROS deployment.
 - keypointnet_ros_msgs is messages used for keypoint_ros